 Safely and effectively operating your equipment requires knowledge of the system and a plan for when things go wrong.
 We will equip you with this knowledge and provide pointers on how to develop your own action plan.

 Cupping is not only a skill but a language that is used to communicate quality through the supply chain.
 You will be exposed to how this language and specific vocabulary can help your business both internally support a quality control program and externally communicate with your suppliers.
 We will cup coffee on both days incorporating both SCA Cupping Protocols and utilizing our own abbreviated cupping methods.

 Blends are a great tool for distinguishing your brand within the market and provide reliable coffee experiences for your customer.
-Beyond marketing, we will discuss strategies to create blends to improve your bottom line including moving coffee inventory that is fading, cost less, or can no longer stand on its own.
-These obtuse coffees may find their perfect fit in a well-designed blend when supported with the right marketing, roast profile, and intentional plan.
+Beyond marketing, we will discuss strategies to create blends to improve your bottom line including moving coffee inventory that is fading, costs less, or can no longer stand on its own.
+These under-performing coffees may find their perfect fit in a well-designed blend when supported with the right marketing, roast profile, and intentional plan.

 Thursday and Friday: Mill City Roasters, 9:00am-5:00pm (lunch provided)

 This class is scheduled beside two other classes that make up our ‘Specialty Coffee Roasting for Entrepreneurs’ series.
-We highly encourage students who are able to extend there stay to attend all three classes (four days total).
+We highly encourage students who are able to extend their stay to attend all three classes (four days total).
 Save $150 when you sign up for all three classes.

 We will email students 1-2 weeks before class with parking & lunch details.
 More information to help plan your trip is available on our Visit the Mill City Campus page.